Ronald D. Moore: Battlestar Galactica (2004–2009)

 The weekly Galactica television series debuted in October 2004 in the United Kingdom and January 2005 in the United States and Canada.
 Moore wrote the first two episodes of the new series, with the first episode "33" winning the 2005 Hugo Award for Best Dramatic Presentation, Short Form, the second that Moore has received during his career.
 In 2007, Moore was nominated once again for an Emmy Award for writing the episodes "Occupation" and "Precipice," which aired together as the third season opener.

 In April 2006, Battlestar Galactica was among the winners of the 65th Annual Peabody Awards; Moore was among the writers and producers cited for "plotlines that are deeply personal and relatable, while never compromising their affinity and passion for science fiction."

-Moore was quite vocal about the 2007-2008 Writers Guild of America strike, as his Battlestar Galactica series was one of the major flashpoints leading to the strike.
+Moore was quite vocal about the 2007–2008 Writers Guild of America strike, as his Battlestar Galactica series was one of the major flashpoints leading to the strike.
 Starting in August 2006, the Writers Guild ordered production to cease on the Battlestar Galactica: The Resistance series of webisodes which had been produced as a link between the show's second and third seasons.
 Tension over this would last throughout the third season.
-Battlestar Galactica was, along with other popular series such as Lost and Heroes, one of the shows at the forefront of the debate over "new media" revenues, as the series was extensively downloaded from iTunes and recoups much of its production costs from high DVD sales as opposed to direct ratings.
-It was also among the most heavily time-shifted series on television, which the Nielsen ratings system does not count.
+Battlestar Galactica was, along with other popular series such as Lost and Heroes, one of the shows at the forefront of the debate over "new media" revenues, as the series was extensively downloaded from iTunes and recouped much of its production costs from high DVD sales as opposed to direct ratings.
+It was also among the most time-shifted series on television, which the Nielsen ratings system does not count.

 Moore's directorial debut was scheduled to be the first episode of Battlestar Galactica following the final season's mid-season cliffhanger, which he would also have written.
-Though the writers' strike did halt production on the fourth season of Battlestar Galactica, work did resume and the show concluded on March 20, 2009.
-When the Writers Guild began their strike, Moore felt it was inappropriate to continue to communicate to fans using the "official" blog he maintained on the Scifi Channel website.
+Though the writers' strike halted production on the fourth season of Battlestar Galactica, work resumed and the show concluded on March 20, 2009.
+When the Writers Guild began their strike, Moore felt it was wrong to continue to communicate to fans using the "official" blog he maintained on the Scifi Channel website.
 As a result, he chose to start a personal website and blog, rondmoore.com, so that he could continue to freely comment on the situation without violating the terms of his membership in the Writers Guild.
 When the strike ended, Moore continued his commentary via his personal web site and blog.